Ahmediunissa/3D-Word-Cloud-Ahmed/README.md

 # 3D Word Cloud Project

 ## Overview

-This project is a full-stack application that visualizes topics from a news/article URL as a 3D word cloud.
+This is a full-stack project that takes a news or article URL and converts its content into a 3D word cloud visualization.

-Users enter a URL, and the system:
-- Scrapes article content
-- Extracts keywords using TF-IDF
-- Sends data to frontend
-- Displays interactive 3D word cloud

----
+The idea is simple: you enter a URL, the system reads the content from the page, extracts the most important words, and displays them in an interactive 3D space.

 ## Tech Stack